thepoly/docs/Style Guide.md

 Use an apostrophe in bachelor’s and master’s degrees.

-Use such abbreviations as B.S., M.S., Ph.D., etc. only when the need to identify many individuals by degree on first reference would make the preferred form unwieldy.
+Use such abbreviations as BS, MS, PhD, etc. only when the need to identify many individuals by degree on first reference would make the preferred form unwieldy.
 Use these abbreviations only after a full name, never after just a last name.

 Do not precede a name with a courtesy title for an academic degree and follow it with an abbreviation for the degree in the same reference; this is redundant.